The Emirates Group: Emirates SkyCargo

 Emirates SkyCargo is a cargo carrier operating from Dubai International Airport.
 The SkyCargo division operates 13 Boeing 777 Freighters.
 Emirates SkyCargo also use the cargo capacity of the passenger fleet.

 In the 2019-20 fiscal year, Emirates SkyCargo carried 2,389,000 tonnes, a decline of 10.2% compared to the previous year.

 Airport aviation services

 Dnata

-Dnata is an aviation services company, comprising Dnata Airport Operations, the largest ground and passenger handling company at Dubai International Airport, Dnata Cargo, responsible for dealing with much of the 1.3 million tonnes of cargo passing through Dubai International Airport, and Dnata Agencies, a Dubai-based travel agency, acting on behalf of a number of major carries, including Aeroflot, Aer Lingus, Airblue, British Airways, Swiss and United Airlines.
+Dnata is an aviation services company, comprising Dnata Airport Operations, the largest ground and passenger handling company at Dubai International Airport, Dnata Cargo, responsible for dealing with much of the 1.3 million tonnes of cargo passing through Dubai International Airport, Dnata Catering, a catering and retail service that was rebranded from Alpha Flight Services after Dnata acquired the company in 2010, and Dnata Agencies, a Dubai-based travel agency, acting on behalf of a number of major carries, including Aeroflot, Aer Lingus, Airblue, British Airways, Swiss and United Airlines.

 Changi International Airport Services

 Changi International Airport Services (CIAS) offers ground handling services to more than 30 scheduled airlines in Singapore.